OrN/rscplus/README.md

 *The code is licensed under GPLv3 in hopes of protecting people from malicious modifications.*

+# We have moved Repos!
+# Update your bookmarks to https://github.com/RSCPlus/rscplus/

 ## Download
 The latest release can be found [here](https://github.com/RSCPlus/rscplus/releases/latest).